What is a Bachelor of Arts in Business Administration?

 *In this program, 6 credits from the major may also satisfy General Education requirements.

-Special Terms and Conditions
+Licensure and Certification Terms and Conditions

-Successful completion of the Bachelor of Arts in Business Administration degree by itself does not provide licensure or certification in any state, regardless of concentration or specialization.
-Students seeking licensure or certification in a particular profession are strongly encouraged to carefully research the requirements prior to enrollment in this degree program.
-Requirements may vary by state.
-UAGC does not guarantee that any professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification.
+This program is not designed to meet the state educational requirements for a specific professional license or certification in any state.
+Students seeking licensure or certification in a particular profession shall carefully research the requirements prior to enrollment and regularly review the requirements as they are subject to change.
+Requirements vary by state.
+The University of Arizona Global Campus does not guarantee that any professional organization will accept a graduate’s application to sit for any exam for the purpose of professional certification.
+Further, a criminal record may prevent an applicant from obtaining licensure, certification, or employment in their field of study.

 Certain degree programs may not be available in all states.